MaterializeInc/materialize/doc/developer/design/jepsen-plan.md

 Materialize, etc. We can, I think, shovel the entire history of transactions across all n services right into Elle, and it'll tell us whether or not strict serializability actually held!

+## Moving Parts

+Our Jepsen DB will probably have several objects and run them on distinct sub-clusters.
+I imagine we'll likely start with:

+1. An external DB (e.g. Postgres), where we'll write new data
+2. A Materialize cluster

+The Materialize cluster might have different subsystems on different nodes--if so, we may need a composite DB that runs, say, a timestamp oracle, a collection of storage nodes, a collection of compute nodes, etc.

+In later tests, we might want to add additional external systems--for instance, a Kafka instance.

+## Faults

+To start, I think we'll use the standard Jepsen nemeses for partitions, pauses, crashes, and clock skew across all nodes equally.

+As a second pass, we'll scope each of those failure modes to a specific subset of nodes--for instance, a crash which affects only postgres, or a pause of only some Materialize nodes.
+After that, we can then discuss partitions *between* Materialize and Postgres, or between Materialize subsystems, if appropriate.

+If there are plans to support cluster membership changes (e.g. adding/removing nodes to and from Materialize), we can look at those as well.